openstack-archive/faafo/doc/source/development.rst

 ~~~~~~~~~~~~~~~

 The webinterface of the RabbitMQ server is reachable on TCP port :code:`15672`.
 The login is
-possible with the user :code:`guest` and the password :code:`secretsecret`.
+possible with the user :code:`guest` and the password :code:`guest`.

 MySQL server
 ~~~~~~~~~~~~